pepperbay/php-swift-sepa-xml/doc/direct_credit.md

 $sepaFile->addPaymentInformation($payment);

 // Attach a dombuilder to the sepaFile to create the XML output
+//don't forget to use the good builder depending on the transfers (SEPA or Swift namespace)
 $domBuilder = DomBuilderFactory::createDomBuilder($sepaFile);

 // Or if you want to use the format 'pain.001.001.03' instead